Syntax-Music/Bot/Commands.md

 ---

 ### `!blacklist <status> <@user1>...`
 Add or remove users from the bot blacklist.
 Blacklisted users cannot use any bot commands.
-This overrides any permissions settings set in `permissions.ini`.
 The owner cannot be blacklisted.
 Multiple users can be specified in the command.

 **Note:** Remember to @mention the user when using this command.